On this page

 Transient constraints

-A transient constraint is a special type of constraint that is only active within a frame range.
+A transient constraint is a type of constraint that is only active within a frame range.
 Transient constraints differ from regular constraints in the following ways:

 • Transient constraints only apply in the animation layer in which they are created.
 Regular constraints apply regardless of the layer you're on.